 Registration for the tests:

-You will need to register approximately 15 minutes prior to your appointment time in the Neurophysiology Lab, located in Suite 22B in our Outpatient Center, Building B (across from the main hospital).
+You will need to register approximately 15 minutes prior to your appointment time in the Neurophysiology Lab, located in the St. Luke's Desloge Outpatient Center, Building B, Suite 22B.
 You should check with your insurance company in advance as to whether you need a referral from your primary care doctor, in order to ensure that the costs of the test(s) will be covered.